Agoric/documentation/main/chainlink-integration.md

 We have tested these features with [actual Chainlink oracle software](https://github.com/Agoric/dapp-oracle/blob/main/chainlink-agoric/README.md).

-However, it is important to note that Chainlink is still in the process of setting up an incentivized testnet for established Chainlink node operators to connect to Agoric.
+**Note**: Chainlink has not yet (as of 2020-11-16) finished setting up an incentivized testnet for established Chainlink node operators to connect to Agoric.

 ## Price Authority

 To test your contract against a locally-simulated price authority, just follow the instructions in [the Price Authority API](/zoe/guide/price-authority.md).

-If you want to use the curated on-chain price authority, you can find it at `home.priceAuthority`.
-Here is a sample of getting a quote for selling `30 Testnet.$LINK` in `Testnet.$USD`:
+To use the curated on-chain price authority, see `home.priceAuthority`.
+For example, to get a quote for selling `30 Testnet.$LINK` in `Testnet.$USD`:

 (Note that this is a mock price until there are actual Chainlink nodes on the testnet).